silvanogai/silvanogai/_posts/2020-06-25-forwarding.md

 comments: true
 author: Silvano Gai
 title:  A chat about forwarding
-excerpt: Silvano Gai chat with Mario Baldi about packet forwarding
+excerpt: Silvano Gai chats with Mario Baldi about packet forwarding
 description: An chat with Mario Baldi
 date: 2020-06-28
 ---